 legal or disciplinary matters; and

-entitlement to public education, eligibility for special education services, placement in the English Language Learner Program (ELL), the Highly Capable Program, accelerated courses such as Advanced Placement, or any other non-standard academic program.
+entitlement to public education, eligibility for special education services, placement in the English Language Learner Program, the Highly Capable Program, accelerated courses such as Advanced Placement, or any other non-standard academic program.

-Alternatives to Translation: When translation for a document otherwise required to be translated is unavailable or cannot be done, such as in an emergency situation, a school or District office will provide an attached notice to parents in appropriate language(s) that free translation and/or interpretation services are available and how to request a free translation or interpretation of the document.
+Alternatives to Translation: When translation for a document otherwise required to be translated is unavailable or cannot be done, such as in an emergency situation, a school or District office will provide an attached notice to parents and families in appropriate language(s) that free translation and/or interpretation services are available and how to request a free translation or interpretation of the document.

-Providing Information to Parents
+Providing Information to Parents and Families

+The District will review, update, and publish, at least annually, information about the school district’s language access plan, policy and procedures, and language access services.
+The information must include notice to families about their right to free language access services and the contact information for any school district language access liaison/coordinator and any building points of contact for language access services.
+The information must be translated into common languages understood by students’ families.

-District staff and parents will be annually notified of this policy.
+The District will notify staff, at least annually of this policy.
 Staff will be regularly provided written guidance regarding how and when interpretation and translation services should be accessed and such guidance will be updated as needed to reflect available services.

-Parents will also be annually notified regarding the process for filing complaints through the District’s nondiscrimination policy and procedure if they believe that such services have not been appropriately provided.
+Parents and families will also be annually notified regarding the process for filing complaints through the District’s nondiscrimination policy and procedure if they believe that such services have not been appropriately provided.

-The District will take steps to ensure that, at the time of enrollment, information regarding available interpretation and translation services and the District’s complaint process is provided to any parent (s) when there is reason to believe that the student’s parent(s) may have LEP (e.g., results of home language survey, a parent’s request for an interpreter).
+The District will take steps to ensure that, at the time of enrollment, information regarding available interpretation and translation services and the District’s complaint process is provided to any parent (s) or family members when there is reason to believe that the student’s parent(s) or family members may have limited English proficiency (e.g., results of home language survey, a parent or family member’s request for an interpreter).
 The District will take reasonable steps to provide information required by this section in the primary language spoken predominantly in the home.

 Schools and District offices will post in a conspicuous location at or near the primary entrance to the school or office a sign in primary languages spoken in the District concerning the rights of parents to translation and interpretation services and how to access such services.